- Haida Gwaii Semester

 This five day executive education program will equip professionals with strategic approaches to address complex problems.
 Drawing on local case studies on Haida Gwaii, in combination with the support and perspective of the teams at HGHES and WISIR, this inspiring program will give attendees contemporary perspectives on social innovation, equipping them to lead high impact projects and programs.

-The program takes place September 25-30, 2014 at Haida House at Tllaal and will open with a welcome reception and dinner, followed by 5 days of programming.
+The program is planned for June and September 2015 at Haida House at Tllaal and will open with a welcome reception and dinner, followed by 5 days of programming.
 This location will also provide the accommodation for participants.
 Stay tuned for a full program schedule.

-Registration will be limited to a small but diverse group of action-oriented individuals.
-Visit our registration page for more information.
+Registration will open soon and will be limited to a small but diverse group of action-oriented individuals.
+More details to follow in the upcoming months.

 Michele-Lee Moore, PhD